Classifying Green Roof Criteria

 The other organizing diagram we use is a spiral.
 The spiral is all about you, and your interests, your perspectives.
 Green roofs matter in different ways to different people and different disciplines.
 Are you interested in ecology?
 Or energy?
 Or scientific research?
 From the blog home page, click those circles to filter posts by those topics.

 At the very center of the spiral are research and policy, which generally come very early in the life cycle of a green roof, long before a specific project.
 Research may be centered around hydrologic or biologic processes and assemblies or practices that address those phenomena.
-Hopefully,
+Hopefully, policy is informed by research..., or so we hope.
+Policy determines what criteria some future project must comply with, or which incentives will be offered to accomplish some larger goal.

 Just outward from the design disciplines are permitting and construction.
 These collectively represent the end of the design process, via approvals and implementation.
 Permitting obviously begins very early in the design process, and is closely related to policy.
 We chose to list policy early and permitting separately and later to emphasize that policy and actual permit approvals are not always the same (a topic for discussion) and that policy and permitting basically bookend the design process.